Best All-Weather Tires for Trucks in 2026

 Which tire should you choose?

-• Best balanced all-weather choice: Pirelli Scorpion WeatherActive
+- Best overall truck/SUV-oriented choice: Pirelli Scorpion WeatherActive

-• Best for frequent rain: Michelin CrossClimate 2
+- Best wet-road-focused choice for compatible SUV/CUV fitment: Michelin CrossClimate 2

 Fitment and Load Rating Note

 For truck owners, fitment matters more than the product ranking.
-A tire can be excellent and still be wrong for your vehicle if the size, load index, load range, or construction type does not match your truck’s requirements.
+A tire can be excellent and still be wrong for your vehicle if the size, load index, load range, speed rating, or construction type does not match the manufacturer’s requirements.

-If you tow, haul, drive on rough jobsite roads, or run a heavier pickup, check whether your truck requires an LT-rated tire or a higher load capacity before buying any all-weather touring tire.
+If you tow, haul, drive on rough jobsite roads, or run a heavier pickup, confirm whether your truck requires an LT-rated tire.
+An SL or XL passenger-type tire should not be treated as automatically equivalent to LT construction.

 How to compare all-weather tires beyond brand names